Home » Michigan Travel Regions » Upper Peninsula » Kakaying Pictured Rocks National Lakeshore: 2026 Guide

 About Kayaking Pictured Rocks National Lakeshore

-Pictured Rocks National Lakeshore runs nearly 35 miles along the south shore of Lake Superior between Munising and Grand Marais in Michigan’s Upper Peninsula.
-From the water by kayak, you see the full scale of the painted cliffs — mineral-streaked faces of Cambrian sandstone rising 50 to 200 feet straight out of the lake, sea arches, hidden coves, and waterfalls dropping directly into Lake Superior.
+Pictured Rocks National Lakeshore runs 42 miles along the south shore of Lake Superior between Munising and Grand Marais — and it was America’s first designated National Lakeshore, established in 1966.
+From the water by kayak, you see the full scale of the painted cliffs: mineral-streaked faces of Cambrian sandstone rising 50 to 200 feet straight out of the lake, sea arches, hidden coves, and waterfalls that drop directly into Lake Superior.
 No trail gives you this perspective.
-No boat tour gets you close enough to see the individual mineral layers.
+No boat tour gets you close enough to see the individual mineral layers or paddle into the sea caves.

-Lake Superior is the world’s largest freshwater lake by surface area — and one of the world’s great sea kayaking destinations.
-It is also cold, deep, and fast-changing.
-Even in July the water temperature hovers around 50–60°F, and conditions can shift from glassy to whitecaps within an hour.
-Solo paddling on the open lakeshore is for experienced sea kayakers with proper equipment.
-For everyone else — which is most visitors — a guided tour is the right choice and the better experience.
+Lake Superior is cold, deep, and unpredictable.
+Water temperatures hover around 50–60°F even in July, and conditions can shift from glassy to whitecaps within an hour.
+A kayaker who capsizes in 50°F water can lose consciousness in under an hour.
+Solo paddling on the open lakeshore is for experienced sea kayakers with proper sea kayaks (14.5–18 feet long), a VHF radio, and a solid understanding of the lake.
+Recreational kayaks and canoes are not appropriate for Lake Superior — they’re for the park’s inland lakes.
+For everyone else — which is most visitors — a guided tour is both the right choice and the better experience.

 Pictured Rocks Kayak Outfitters